💌 Love Philly? Sign up for the free Billy Penn email newsletter to get everything you need to know about Philadelphia, every day.

-A lot more work is needed to finish the connections in the Mid-Atlantic region, according to Alliance content manager Lisa Watts, who said that was the impetus for the May event.
-The Meadowlands is especially challenging, she said, noting that a federal grant providing a lot of funding for work in the area was going to run out.
+A lot more work is needed to finish the connections in the Mid-Atlantic region, according to former Alliance content manager Lisa Watts, who said that was the impetus for the event.
+N.J.’s Meadowlands is especially challenging, she said, noting that a federal grant providing a lot of funding for work in the area had run out.

 “A lot of the bridges are hard,” Watts said.
 “That’s been part of the issue in New Jersey.”

 Philadelphia is considered one of the bright spots on the Greenway, and for cycling advocacy in general.
-Local partners for the ride include Pennsylvania Environmental Council, the Riverfront North Partnership and the Schuylkill River Development Corporation, as well as the William Penn Foundation and GSK, which are providing monetary support.
+Local partners for the ride include the Philadelphia Department of Parks and Recreation, Independence Blue Cross, AmeriHealth New Jersey and the William Penn Foundation.

 Participation in the August ride isn’t cheap: $150 per person, plus a commitment to raise at least $600 from supporters by the date of the event.
 Tickets include a t-shirt, baggage transportation, snacks at rest stops along the way, lunch, and opening and closing festivities.
 Registration is now open.